 If the UE has one or more active PDU sessions which are not accepted by the network as always-on PDU sessions and no uplink user data pending to be sent for those PDU sessions, the UE shall not include those PDU sessions in the Uplink data status IE in the SERVICE REQUEST message.

 The Uplink data status IE may be included in the SERVICE REQUEST message to indicate which PDU session(s) associated with the access type the SERVICE REQUEST message is sent over have pending user data to be sent.
+If the UE is located outside the LADN service area of a PDU session, the UE shall not include the PDU session for LADN in the Uplink data status IE.

 The PDU session status information element may be included in the SERVICE REQUEST message to indicate: